 Data

 Your data is just there as part of your application's runtime.
-You don’t need to think about the connection strings, credentials, capacity planning, or database maintenance.
+You don't need to think about connection strings, credentials, capacity planning, or database maintenance.
 You can get

 , set